Yukihana/MiniTheatreCM/README.md

-# A Joomla Extension revamp for Minitheatre content hosting.
-But due to aggressive changes to modern media streaming infrastructures, development was halted.
+# Originally a Joomla Extension revamp for Minitheatre content hosting.
+Due to be repurposed into a management extension for custom content types.